antzm/data-science/statistics-intro.md

 *[Index](#Probability-and-Statistics---Main-Concepts)*

+## Degrees of freedom

+The degrees of freedom is a concept which, at first, is a little difficult to be unstersttod completely.
+When we have a sample with a size of 100, then we have 100 degrees of freedom.
+Bu as soon as we calculate the mean of that sample, we loose 1 degree of freedom.
+This is because, our data initially could vary in any possible way but as soon as we calculate the mean value is like we impose a constraint to our data that a rule must be followed from now on.
+The data could still vary but with less degress of freedom so that the mean value will remain unchanged.

 ## Population vs Sample

 In statistical terminology, a population is anything that we would like to study and thus, it can refer to people, animals, plants but also in any item we could think of.